cwohlman/meteor-payments/README.md

 Basic Operations
 ==========================

 - `Payments.createPaymentMethod(userId, paymentMethod)` - Store a particular payment method on a particular user.
 This method will ensure that the user has an associated account in the payment processing system and will associate the specified paymentMethod with their account.
+Should return the id of the newly created paymentMethod.

 - `Payments.createTransaction(transaction, overrideWarnings)` - Takes an object, ensures that the object is a valid transaction request and creates a transaction through the implemented payments provider.
 This method goes to a lot of trouble to ensure that the transaction passed in is a valid transaction and hasn't been processed already.